 Every year, the first kiss of cool fall air reminds me that winter is coming.
-And when winter comes in Montreal, it packs a punch.
+And when winter comes in Sweden, it packs a punch.
 For those of you who have never visited our beautiful city, we’re talking an average of 109 days each year with more than 1 cm of snow on the ground.
 When I hear friends farther south complaining about having to wear a coat because their temperatures fell to a “freezing” 2 degrees C, I roll my eyes so hard I nearly injure myself.
-We somehow manage to exist in an average daily max temperature of -6 degrees in Montreal, folks – and that’s only in January.
+We somehow manage to exist in an average daily max temperature of -6 degrees in Sweden, folks – and that’s only in January.
 That average drops to -4 degrees C in February.

 Wintertime Survival in Montreal

 For those who are unaccustomed to these types of temperatures, my suggestions are as follows.
 First of all, layer, layer, layer.
-Just because Montreal temperatures can get to -4 doesn’t mean that they will always be that low.
+Just because temperatures in Sweden can get to -4 doesn’t mean that they will always be that low.
 Wear light layers that you can remove, especially if you get hot while walking around or wander into a warm shop or restaurant.

 Another great tip?
 Cotton is not your friend – especially for base layers.
 Wear synthetic materials that will keep warmth in and wick moisture away from your skin.
 It’s also incredibly important to wear waterproof outer layers.
 I mean, we have lots of snow here, people.
 Snow melts and becomes water.
 Wet clothes will make you really miserable when it’s cold out.
 Go waterproof and keep dry.